WORK

 STORIES

-While things can get whacky, traditional stories still have a place in games.
-I have worked on stories like the rallying cry of Band of the Wolf, the epic adventure of Tides of Fate, or the Gothic Horror saga of Dread Awakening – all that follow a traditional long and short form output.
+While things can get whacky, traditional stories are central to player engagement.
+In Gods Unchained, I have worked on stories like the rallying cry of Band of the Wolf, the epic adventure of Tides of Fate, or the Gothic Horror saga of Dread Awakening – all that follow a traditional long and short form output.
 I’ve accompanied these with interactive storytelling avenues like Discord ARGs, as well as penned whole narrative arcs and stories for the RPG Guild of Guardians.
 I’ve even penned and designed interactive stories where players choose a side, and their decisions and gameplay output affects where the stories end up!

 Dialogue

-I am seasoned at dialogue writing for games, whether it’s character barks, or fully fledged stories.
+I am a seasoned dialogue writer from character barks to fully fledged stories.
 For Guild of Guardians, I wrote the main arc which spans four worlds, introducing players to the world, the main characters, and the stakes.
 The arc is self-contained with everything leading up to the climactic moment, but the story is designed such that the game can continue on a s a live service game, making way for future releases.
 Not only did I plan it, but I wrote the dialogue and strings to boot.
+For Power Rangers, I wrote and built and episodes, events, and character arcs that worked to reward and deepen player engagement.

 FROM IDEA TO REALITY